BibliothecaDAO/master-scroll-v3/pages/game/buildings.md

 # Buildings

-**As a Realm Lord, it is important to carefully consider the trade-offs between the benefits and drawbacks of each building in order to effectively balance the statistics and develop a strong and prosperous Realm.
-It may also be helpful to prioritize certain buildings or upgrades based on the current needs of the Realm.**
+> In the role of a Realm Lord, one must meticulously weigh the advantages and disadvantages of each building to skillfully balance the statistics and cultivate a robust and flourishing Realm.
+This process involves not only finding equilibrium among the various structures but also recognizing the Realm's current needs and priorities.
+By focusing on specific buildings or upgrades that address these immediate requirements, Realm Lords can ensure the ongoing growth and prosperity of their domain while maintaining a strategic edge in their ever-evolving world.

 ## Spatial Areas